Why Study Theology The Importance of Biblical Knowledge

-Luther, Calvin, Knox, Edwards, Whitefield, Spurgeon, Moody, and other heroes of the faith expanded and nurtured the true Church by preaching “the whole counsel of God” (Acts 20:27) in the power of the Spirit.
-They studied the doctrines of Scripture, and they helped others apply them to the issues of their day.
-By God’s grace, we can do the same today; but this will only happen if we diligently study God’s Word (biblical doctrine) so we will be accurately handling the word of truth.
+Throughout history, many heroes of the faith fought the good fight by preaching “the whole counsel of God” (Acts 20:27) in the power of the Spirit.
+They studied the doctrines of Scripture, and they helped others apply them to the specific issues of their day.
+By God’s grace, we must do the same today; but this will only happen if we diligently study God’s Word (biblical doctrine) so we will be accurately handling the word of truth.

 Do your best to present yourself to God as one approved, a workman who does not need to be ashamed and who correctly handles the word of truth.
 (2Tim 2:15)